anirudhgtm22/anirudhgtm22/README.md

 - 👋 Hi, I’m @anirudhgtm22
 - 👀 I’m interested in programmming
 - 🌱 I’m currently learning C&C++,Python,Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me e-mail.
+- 📫 How to reach me - anirudhgtm22@gmail.com

 <!---
 anirudhgtm22/anirudhgtm22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.